laras126/storytime-block/README.md

 With Larva experiments.
 There are two build steps – larva scripts for front-end assets, and wp scripts for block JS.

+To develop, run all commands from `assets`:

+Start with `npm install`.

-To start developing UI:
+To develop front-end UI:

-1. Run `npm install` from assets.
-2. Run `npm run larva` to open the Larva server.
+1. Run `npm run larva` to open the Larva server.
-3. In a new command window, run `npm run dev` to start the watch task for JS and SCSS compilation.
+2. In a new command window, run `npm run dev` to start the watch task for JS and SCSS compilation.

+To develop blocks:

+1. Run `npm run start`

 ## Asset Building